Welcome to the 2022-2023 Dallas Regional Science and Engineering Fair! This year’s fair will be held February 18, 2023 at Fair Park.

-The Fluor Science Fair Teacher Workshop is designed for new and veteran teachers and covers topics such as safety rules and the Scienteer project management system.
-Attendees earn three hours Professional Development.
+The Science Fair Teacher Workshop is designed for new and veteran teachers and covers topics such as safety rules and the Scienteer project management system.
+Attendees earn one and a half hours of Professional Development.

-This event is held in late summer at Southern Methodist University.
+This event will be held Saturday, August 27th from 9:30am-11:00am virtually.
 Email DRSEF@smu.edu to be added to the mailing list.
-Links to materials from the 2018 Workshop are provided below:
+Links to materials from the 2022 Workshop are provided below:

 - Scienteer Quick Start Guide

 - Scienteer Student Guide

 - Scienteer School and Teacher's Guide

 - Society For Science Middle School Reference Guide

 - SRC Presentation